microsoft/vscode-mono-debug/README.md

+> **Fork Notice**
+> This repository is an *unmodified* fork of [microsoft/vscode-mono-debug](https://github.com/microsoft/vscode-mono-debug).
+> All authorship, copyright, and ownership remain with the original authors.
+> Modifications are limited to packaging and publication on the OpenVSX Marketplace.

 # VS Code Mono Debug

 A simple VS Code debugger extension for the Mono VM.
 Its implementation was inspired by the [SDB](https://github.com/mono/sdb) command line debugger.